department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/burial-costs.md

 - We may also pay you back for some or all of the costs of moving the Veteran’s remains if they were hospitalized or in a VA-contracted nursing home at the time of death.
 - We may pay you back for some or all of the costs of moving the Veteran’s remains if they died while traveling to VA-authorized care

 **Note:** If a Veteran’s remains aren’t claimed, we’ll pay the person or organization responsible for the Veteran’s burial a $300 burial allowance.
-If the Veteran’s eligible, we may pay you back for the costs of moving the Veteran’s remains to a VA national cemetery.
+If the Veteran is eligible, we may pay you back for the costs of moving the Veteran’s remains to a VA national cemetery.
 We may also pay you back for the cost of a plot.